carleeno/rpi-canserver/README.md

 dtoverlay=spi-bcm2835-overlay
 ```

-Ensure you have python3 and pip, then: `pip3 install python-can`
+Ensure you have python3 and pip, then: `pip3 install -r requirements.txt`

 ## Configuration: